Champions again! How Guardiola dragged Man City from despair to even more glory | Goal.com

 City never looked back.

-Guardiola has enjoyed each of his title successes, from Barcelone to Bayern Munich to Manchester, but there is something unique about his latest achievement.
+Guardiola has enjoyed each of his title successes, from Barcelona to Bayern Munich to Manchester, but there is something unique about his latest achievement.

 In mid-November, there was no indication that he would remain at the Etihad Stadium beyond the end of season, with his contract set to expire in June.